brandon-rhodes/python-patterns/python/sentinel-object/index.rst

 The second interesting circumstance that calls for a sentinel is when a function or method wants to know whether a caller supplied an optional keyword argument or not.
-Usually Python programmers give such an argument a default of ``None``, which is my own experience has always worked fine.
+Usually Python programmers give such an argument a default of ``None``.
-But if your code truly needs to know the difference, then a sentinel object saves the day.
+But if your code truly needs to know the difference, then a sentinel object will allow you to detect it.

 An early description of using sentinels for parameter defaults was Fredrik Lundh’s
-`“Default Parameter Values in Python” <http://effbot.org/zone/default-values.htm>`_ which was followed over the years by posts by both Ian Bicking
+`“Default Parameter Values in Python” <http://effbot.org/zone/default-values.htm>`_ which over the years was followed by posts from Ian Bicking
 `“The Magic Sentinel” <http://www.ianbicking.org/blog/2008/12/the-magic-sentinel.html>`_ and Flavio Curella
-`“Sentinel values in Python <https://www.revsys.com/tidbits/sentinel-values-python/>`_ who both worried about their sentinel objects’ lack of a readable ``repr()`` and came up with various fixes.
+`“Sentinel values in Python” <https://www.revsys.com/tidbits/sentinel-values-python/>`_ who both worried about their sentinel objects’ lack of a readable ``repr()`` and came up with various fixes.